COPILOT: Human-Environment Collision Prediction and Localization from Egocentric Videos: Experimental Results

-\parahead{Depth improves accuracy} As noted before, depth can be easily used, if available, by only changing the input layer.
-We observe that using depth as input, rather than RGB, improves performance both with and without collision region learning.
+\paragraph{Multi-task learning} First, we evaluate whether performing both collision prediction and localization in a multi-task fashion improves performance.
+Models supervised with heatmap prediction are indicated in the \textit{Map} column.
+As shown, training in this multi-task setting that includes both collision prediction and collision region localization improves prediction performance for both the overall and the per-joint collisions.
+This trend holds for both single-view and multi-view settings, and the effect is most significant in unseen scenes (right section of \cref{table:ablation}).
+We hypothesize that collision region localization encourages better scene understanding, which helps with cross-scene generalization.

+\paragraph{Multi-view inputs} We next investigate if using multi-view inputs indeed benefits the prediction task.
+In our problem formulation, we hypothesize that multiple viewpoints can benefit collision prediction since leveraging all viewpoints can better capture whole-body movement and environment context.
+This is confirmed by comparing the top section of \cref{table:ablation} (single-view) to the middle section (multi-view).
+We see a significant performance gain from using multi-view inputs, especially when combined with heatmap prediction, resulting in a $17.7\%$ and $12.4\%$ increase for \textit{F1@10} in training and unseen scenes, respectively.

+\paragraph{Multi-modal support} As \name can be easily extended to incorporate additional sensor modalities, \eg depth maps, we next test our model using depth as input instead of RGB.
+As expected, this improves performance on both overall and per-joint predictions (bottom of \cref{table:ablation}).
 This is expected because depth provides direct information on scene proximity, which is essential for our task.

-\parahead{Joint 4D attention best leverages multi-view inputs} Our joint space-time-viewpoint attention performs significantly better than the other two ways of fusing multi-view inputs.
-This makes sense as the joint attention has a larger window of attention compared to divided attention, and fuses cross-view information at an earlier stage compared to \emph{ST-Attn}.